daveth3t3chg33k/chuck-norris-jokes-app/README.md

 # Chuck Norris Jokes App

 A fun and interactive React app that fetches and displays Chuck Norris jokes from the Chuck Norris API.
-The app includes features such as fetching random jokes, getting jokes by category, searching for jokes, dark/light mode, and smooth animations using Framer Motion.
+The app includes features such as fetching random jokes, getting jokes by category, searching for jokes and smooth animations using Framer Motion.

 ## 🚀 Features